Ten (Pearl Jam album): Legacy

 Defined by Kerrang!'s George Garner as "arguably the greatest rock debut record of all time", Ten, in 2003, was ranked number 207 on Rolling Stones list of the 500 greatest albums of all time, and 209 in a 2012 revised list.
 In 2020 it was raised to the 160th position on the list, which was carried over for the 2023 edition.
 Readers of Q voted Ten as the 42nd greatest album ever; however, three years later the album was listed lower at 59th.
 In 2003, VH1 placed it at number 83 on their list of the 100 greatest albums of rock and roll.
 In 2006, British Hit Singles & Albums and NME organised a poll of which, 40,000 people worldwide voted for the 100 best albums ever and Ten was placed at number 66 on the list.
 It was also ranked number 15 in the October 2006 issue of Guitar World on the magazine's list of the 100 greatest guitar albums of all time.
 In 2007, the album was included at number 11 on the list of the "Definitive 200" albums of all time developed by the National Association of Recording Merchandisers.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In December 2020, the album was announced as one of many inducted into the Grammy Hall of Fame as part of the 2021 class.
+In 2022, Stuart Berman and Jeremy D. Larson of Pitchfork included the album in their list of "The 25 Best Grunge Albums of the '90s".
+In 2025, Em Casalena of American Songwriter included the album in the site's list of "4 Grunge Albums That Are Way Better Than Nevermind".